 Binary Search is one of the most popular searching algorithms.
 We use this to search specific elements on a sorted list.
+It doesn’t matter it’s ascending or descending.
 A binary search is not applicable on an unsorted list.
 It’s a fast and widely used algorithm.

 In real life, you might already use this algorithm without knowing.
 By the way, let’s see a visual of how binary search work.

 - If mid is equal to the search value, then stop.

 - If search vaue is greater than the mid, then search on the right.

 - If search value is less than the mid, the search on the left.

 Let’s see how can we implement this algorithm using Python.

 def bin_search(lst, value): begin = 0 end = len(lst) - 1 index = None while begin <= end: mid = (begin + end) // 2 if value == lst[mid]: index = mid break elif value > lst[mid]: begin = mid + 1 elif value < lst[mid]: end = mid - 1 return index arr = [1, 3, 5, 7, 10, 12] res = bin_search(arr, 3) print(res) # Result = 1

 Binary search is much faster than linear search.
 The time complexity of this algorithm is O(log n).